The airport in Amsterdam |

 After a good night's sleep, we were picked up by James and Nova from SWLD (Safe Water for Life and Dignity).
 We drove toward Morogoro and stopped at four wells on the way.
 These wells are in rural Tanzania and were donated with funds from St. Pius X Parish.
 The people from the villages joined us in celebration of clean, safe water.
 We heard stories about what it was like before the well was dug, and after.
 The people at St. Pius X Parish can feel very proud of their generosity, and I felt very humbled representing them at the wells.
 The pictures will show more.

-The first well
+The first well |

-The sign posted
+The sign posted on each well |

-A good road on the
+A good road on the way to the villages |

-Another well
+Another well |

-Even though it's almost
+Even though it's almost dark, people greeted us at the well |

-Joyful greeting
+Joyful greeting |

-The sun sets at 6:00,
+The sun sets at 6:00, and we had one more well to visit |

 Monday, July 9, 2018